 The Ohrenberger implements the Reading Street reading program at the elementary grades and the McDougal Littell English/Language Arts program in the middle school grades.
 With respect to mathematics, we implement the TERC Investigations curriculum in the elementary grades and the Connected Math Program in middle school.
 In addition, all students receive science instruction from a science specialist.
 We work to integrate opportunities for student inquiry and collaboration across all content areas.

-Our English language learners receive instruction in regular classrooms with ESL supports and/or in the Sheltered English Instruction (SEI) program.
+Our English language learners receive instruction in regular classrooms with ESL supports and/or in our Sheltered English Instruction (SEI) program.
 We also have a variety of supports for students with disabilities.
 We have resource room supports as well as a learning and adaptive behavior program for students with emotional disabilities.

 • More than 50 students accepted to exam schools

 • Art, computer, dance, music and physical education

 • Making Music Matters instrumental music program, grades 3-8

 • Berklee College of Music faculty outreach program, grades 6-8